mrkkrp/markkarpov.com/post/haskell-pure-memoization.md

 end Rec }
 ```

-No memoization happens in this case, `memoized_fib_x` is terribly slow.
+No memoization happens in this case—`memoized_fib_x` is terribly slow.
 Perhaps this example may seem contrived to the reader, but let's now take a
 look at the popular package for pure memoization called
 [`MemoTrie`][MemoTrie].
 This library provides a useful function called